sdumetz/sdumetz.github.io/_posts/2017-01-12-encoding-video-for-the-web.md

 ### Conclusion

-Providing a bazilion of fallbacks is no longer required if you target mobile devices, which tends to have up to date browsers and can't be older than 2006, or are not meant to play video anyway.
+Providing a bazilion of fallbacks is no longer required if you target mobile devices, which tends to have up to date browsers and can't be older than 2006 (obviously...), or are not meant to play video anyway.

 a fallback to vp8/vp9 encoded video could provide some meaningfull bonus, but is by no means a no-brainer.
+It depends how much your viewers will rely on seek capacities, for example.

 Those measures were enough to convince me to drop ogv support make webm secondary in my [online video service](https://pixel.holusion.com).

+**To be continued** : How good are VP8/VP9 when the user seeks a specific time?